Special Education Advisory Committee (SEAC)

-- to advise the local school division of unmet needs in the education of children with disabilities;
+- Advise the local school division of needs in the education of children with disabilities;

-- to participate in the development of priorities for meeting the identified needs of children with disabilities;
+- Participate in the development of priorities and strategies for meeting the identified needs of children with disabilities;

-- to submit periodic reports and recommendations regarding the education of children with disabilities to the division superintendent for transmission to the local school board;
+- Submit periodic reports and recommendations regarding the education of children with disabilities to the division superintendent for transmission to the local school board;

-- to assist the local school division in interpreting plans to the community for meeting the special needs of children with disabilities; and
+- Assist the local school division in interpreting plans to the community for meeting the special needs of children with disabilities for educational services;

-- to review the policies and procedures for the provision of special education and related services prior to submission to the local school board and the Virginia Department of Education.
+- Review the policies and procedures for the provision of special education and related services prior to submission to the local school board; and

 For complete Federal regulations, refer to 8 VAC 20-80-90E